 MC Plus+ tells BoingBoing,

 Bring in the year 2007 with performances from your favorite Nerdcore artists.
 It's happening January 9th and 10th in Las Vegas.
 Check out this link for details.
-The super nerdy lineup includes but is not limited to MCeeP, Fanatical, High-C, YTCracker, and of course your boy, MC Plus+ (along with Plus+'s most sworn nemesis, Monzy).And here are a bunch of videos featuring those artists and others: Link.
+The super nerdy lineup includes but is not limited to MCeeP, Fanatical, High-C, YTCracker, and of course your boy, MC Plus+ (along with Plus+'s most sworn nemesis, Monzy).

 Previously on BB: